 Take This Unforgettable Road Trip To 6 Of Indiana's Least-Visited State Parks

-If there’s anything in the Hoosier State worth visiting, it’s our amazing state parks.
+If there’s anything in the Hoosier State that’s worth visiting, it’s our amazing state parks.
 We’re lucky enough to have 24 of them scattered across the state, though some do tend to get more visitors than others.
 Every year, Indiana releases a study showing which parks were the most (and least) visited, and you might be surprised by the results.
-The top-visited parks in Indiana in 2019 (the most recent year for which data is available) include Indiana Dunes National Park, which saw 1,367,194 visitors, Brookville Lake State Park, which saw 1,228,967 visitors, and Brown County State Park, which saw 1,222,235 visitors.
-But what about the lesser-appreciated parks – the underdogs?
-We love a good underdog story, so we went ahead and crafted a delightful road trip that encompasses the six least-visited state parks in Indiana for those who prefer to enjoy nature without the crowds.
+The top-visited parks in Indiana in 2019, which is the most recent year for which data is available, include Indiana Dunes National Park, which saw 1,367,194 visitors, Brookville Lake State Park, which saw 1,228,967 visitors, and Brown County State Park, which saw 1,222,235 visitors.
+But what about the lesser-appreciated parks?
+The underdogs?
+We love a good underdog story, so we went ahead and crafted a delightful road trip that encompasses six of the Indiana state parks with the least number of visitors for those who prefer to enjoy nature without the crowds.

 Sure, those top-visited state parks in Indiana are wonderful, but if you find yourself craving something off the beaten path, you’ll want to embark upon this adventure at the first chance you get.
 Check it out, and follow along using the official Google road trip map of state parks in Indiana.

 So, there you have it.
 A delightful road trip leading to six of the Indiana state parks with the least number of visitors.
 Have you ever visited any of these least-visited state parks in Indiana?
 If so, please feel free to share your experience(s) with us in the comments below.

 For a list of eight lesser-known state parks in Indiana that are also worth a visit, be sure to take a look at the following article: 8 Lesser-Known State Parks In Indiana That Will Absolutely Amaze You.